sswietoniowski/learning-go/projects/00_mini/03_aws_lambda/README.md

 docker-compose up -d
 ```

-If you want to use the AWS CLI with `localstack`, please follow [this](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) guide.
+If you want to use the AWS CLI with LocalStack, please follow [this](https://docs.localstack.cloud/user-guide/integrations/aws-cli/#localstack-aws-cli-awslocal) guide.

-First you need to create a role for your Lambda function.
+First you need to create a role for your lambda function.
 You can do this by running the following command:

 ```bash
 aws iam create-role --role-name lambda-ex --assume-role-policy-document file://trust-policy.json
 ```

-For `localstack`, you can need to add to every command the `--endpoint-url=http://localhost:4566` flag (or define an alias `awslocal` for the AWS CLI with the same flag).
+For LocalStack, you can need to add to every command the `--endpoint-url=http://localhost:4566` flag (or define an alias `awslocal` for the AWS CLI with the same flag).

 ```bash
 alias awslocal="aws --endpoint-url=http://localhost:4566"